The Gospel Voices · A Four-Book Series

 The Scholar's Companion

-The ACIM-KJV Gospel Catalog documents, verse by verse, every point of contact between the KJV Gospels and the FIP edition of A Course in Miracles across all four Gospels: Matthew, Mark, Luke, and John.
+The ACIM-KJV Gospel Catalog documents, verse by verse, every point of contact between the KJV Gospels and the FIP edition of A Course in Miracles across all four Gospels.
 Approximately 181 catalog entries.
 Every citation verified against a physical copy of the text.
-A three-tier verification system distinguishing AI-retrieved passages from human-certified ones.
+A three-tier system distinguishing AI-retrieved passages from human-certified ones.

 This is not a concordance.
-It is a map of a conversation between two texts separated by two thousand years — showing exactly where ACIM quotes, paraphrases, corrects, and reframes the Gospel tradition it emerged from.
+It is a map of an active, specific conversation between two texts separated by two thousand years, showing exactly where ACIM quotes, paraphrases, corrects, and reframes the Gospel tradition it emerged from.
+Whether you come from the Christian tradition, the ACIM community, or simply a hunger for the deep conversation between these extraordinary texts, this catalog is for you.
+Free.
+Always.

 181 Catalog Entries

-Covering all four Gospels — Matthew, Mark, Luke, and John — with Direct Quotes, Near-Quotes, Clear Allusions, and honest gaps documented where no match exists.
+All four Gospels with Direct Quotes, Near-Quotes, Clear Allusions, and honest gaps where no match exists.
+The most comprehensive ACIM-KJV mapping ever assembled.

 Three-Tier Verification